qhv1/CS1632_Fall2020/exercises/Supplement2/README.md

 ## Submission

-You will create a GitHub repository just for Exercise 6.
+You will create a GitHub repository just for Supplementary Exercise 2.
 Add your partner as a collaborator so both of you have access.
 Make sure you keep the repository *PRIVATE* so that nobody else can access your repository.
 Once you are done modifying code, don't forget to commit and push your changes to the repository.
-When you are done, submit your repository to GradeScope at the "Exercise 6 GitHub" link.
+When you are done, submit your repository to GradeScope at the "Supplementary Exercise 2 GitHub" link.

-Please submit by Friday (7/10) 06:00 PM to get timely feedback.

-## Extra Credit

-I am cooking up an extra credit related to this exercise.
-I will announce it by the end of the week.